krswm/ising/README.md

 ![Graph](img/graph.png)

 * Plot the temperature dependence of the quantities.

-* To plot the graphs, please do the following:
+To plot the graphs:
 1. Set the temperature to start cooling from.
 2. Click *Cool the system and plot graphs*.

 ## Examples